 You are here

-Radio interview source: Kevin Kline, Extension Horse Specialist, University of Illinois Listen here to the radio story (mp3) or read below Horse and cattle owners have branded their animals for...
+Radio interview source: John Hall, Extension Beef Specialist, University of Idaho Listen here to the radio story mp3 or read below Horse and cattle owners have branded their animals for...

 You can often tell a horse's mood just by watching it in the stall